 - Compromise of technological security controls e.g. reset device to factory defaults, replace firmware, disable physical security controls, hardware hacking, copying/cloning/counterfeiting;

-- Shortage of suitable secure physical spaces, stores, cabinets, safes, vaults etc., leading to people storing devices and media insecurely;
+- Shortage of suitable secure physical spaces, stores, cabinets, safes, vaults etc., leading workers to store devices and media insecurely;

-- Illness, accident, death, coercion, bribery and corruption etc. of workers.
+- Illness, accident, death, coercion, bribery and corruption of workers.

 Physically securing tangible information assets involves identifying, assessing and treating the risks, typically using controls such as: